John Duval Wines Entity Shiraz 2022

 It was here that Andre Bondar decided to set up shop.
 He originally got the wine bug in 2001 after working a vintage in Oregon.
 Following that, he worked at Tyrrell’s, in the Hunter, and historic Hardys Tintara, in McLaren Vale, as well as at Padthaway.
 He credits a vintage with Northern Rhône legend Alain Graillot with being hugely influential, particularly in respect to the impact of whole bunch fermentation.
 “It changed the way I made wine,” Bondar says.
 Finally came formal training, and Bondar took a postgraduate winemaking degree at Adelaide University in 2005.
 He then worked at Nepenthe, in the Adelaide Hills, from 2006.
 He started as a cellar hand and left seven years later as the senior winemaker.

-Continue reading “Bondar”
+Continue reading “Bondar Wines”

 Penfolds Bin 28 Kalimna Shiraz 2018